negesti/gnome-shell-extensions-negesti/README.md

 Details how to configure can be found in the [wiki](https://github.com/negesti/gnome-shell-extensions-negesti/wiki)

-Keybindings are configured using gsettings.
-Currently a predefined schema is used
+Keybindings are configured using gsettings stored in a custom schema file inside the extension directory.
+To modify the keybindings use the "prefs tool".

-                org.gnome.desktop.wm.keybindings

-The following keys are used:
+The following keys are available:

 * move-to-side-n
   *  move to north edge, height: 50% width 100%